-This homemade Blackberry Syrup is absolutely exploding with sweet and sour blackberry flavor and couldn’t be more simple to make.
+This homemade Blackberry Syrup recipe is absolutely exploding with sweet and sour blackberry flavor and couldn’t be more simple to make.
 It tastes incredible served over your breakfast pancakes and waffles, a bowl of vanilla ice cream or even added to cocktails.

 Homemade Blackberry Syrup